McKinsey Solve: Sea Wolf Game and Redrock Study Guide (2026)

 If you've been researching Solve, you may have encountered advice about "building an ecosystem with 8 species" or "protecting a plant from predators."
 That information is outdated.
 Here's the timeline:

-• 2023-2024: Ecosystem Building (the food chain game) and Plant Defense fully phased out across offices
+- 2023-2024: Ecosystem Building (the food chain game) and Plant Defense dropped out of the standard two-module rotation across most offices

 10-Day Preparation Plan